OneGet/NanoServerPackage/README.md

 Install-PackageProvider NanoServerPackage -requiredVersion 0.1.1.0 Install-NanoServerPackage <package name> -requiredVersion 10.0.14300.1000
 ```
-If you have newer version of Nano Server, you will not need to specify the version for either the provider or the package.
-You can follow up the steps and examples below.

 ## Installing the provider
 You can install the provider from PowerShellGallery using the following PackageManagement commands: